sesteva/rush-deps-error/README.md

 Same process as adding a dependency

-## Create a new svelte app
+## Create a new angular app

-    rush gen-svelte --name myapp
+    rush gen-angular --name myapp

 Behind the scenres:

-- This will create a new app inside the app's folder using the svelte/template boilerplate.
+- This will create a new app inside the app's folder using the ng cli.
 - Then it will clean up unncessary files such as .gitignore.
-- Transform the project to support Typescript.
 - It will also generate an E2E project using Cypress
 - It will update rush.json to include the new app and the E2E project.